gregswindle/eslint-plugin-swagger/.github/CONTRIBUTING.md

 > TODO: list common style guidelines here.

 ### 5.2.
 Test your code
-W
-rite specs (i.e., unit tests).
+Write specs (i.e., unit tests).
 Behavior-driven development specifications are executable documentation.
 By the way, 100% code coverage is the norm, not the exception. :thumbs up:

 ### 5.3.
 Write _meaningful_ commit messages
 Above all else, source code repositories communicate change to your colleagues and your future self!
 Therefore, please